felixschildorfer/harbor/README.md

 **Managing Database Connections:**
 1. Click **"🗄️ DB Connections"** in sidebar
 2. Click **"+ New Connection"** button
-3. Fill in connection details (host, port, database, credentials)
+3. Fill in connection details (host, port, database, credentials) and choose SQL Server or PostgreSQL
 4. Click **"Create Connection"**
 5. Test connection validity with **"Test"** button
 6. Edit or delete connections as needed

+Default ports are pre-filled for each provider (1433 for SQL Server, 5432 for PostgreSQL), but you can override them as needed.

 **Executing SQL Queries:**
 1. Click **"⚡ Execute SQL"** in sidebar